renovate-bot/GoogleCloudPlatform-_-dataplex-catalog-transfer-tooling/README.md

 # Transfer
 1) [Optional] Adjust scope parameter of ```convert-private-tag-templates-job``` and run it to convert all private tag templates within given scope to public tag templates
 2) Wait 24h
-3) Adjust both scope and resource type parameter of ```convert-private-tag-templates-job``` and run it to transfer resources to Dataplex Catalog
+3) Adjust both scope and resource type parameter of ```transfer-resources-job``` and run it to transfer resources to Dataplex Catalog

+# Clean up
+1) After you transfer tag templates and entry group, adjust scope parameter of ```clean-up-job``` and run it, to remove transferred resources from Data Catalog.
+Only transferred resources will be removed.